dustywhite7/Econ8310/SlidesCode/10 - Baysian Statistics I.md

 `17.015274911773645 18.911871901898618`

 Not even the most generous observed draw from the female distribution (~17) overlaps with the lowest observed draw for males (~19)!

 ---

+# Interpretation

+This does NOT mean that no women earn as much as a man!

+It DOES mean that in no sample we observed does the AVERAGE woman earn as much as the AVERAGE man

+**We are describing the distribution of the statistic**

+---